 Lady Anne Sackville, Lady Beauchamp (1586–1664) or Frances Prynne or Prinne, Lady Seymour of Trowbridge (d.1626)

-Oil painting on canvas, Lady Anne Sackville, Lady Beauchamp (1586–1664) or Frances Prynne or Prinne, Lady Seymour of Trowbridge (d.1626) attributed to William Larkin (London c.1585 – London 1619).
-Full-length portrait of a young woman,standing, full face, her right hand extended, resting on a red-backed chair, and holding a white fan; she is wearing a black patterned silk dress, an Antwerp green petticoat, ruff and white shoes.
+Oil painting on canvas, Lady Anne Sackville, Lady Beauchamp (1586–1664) or Frances Prynne or Prinne, Lady Seymour of Trowbridge (d.1626), by William Larkin (London c.1585 – London 1619).
+A full-length portrait of a young woman, standing, full face, her right hand extended, resting on a red-backed chair, and holding a white fan; she is wearing a black patterned silk dress, an Antwerp green petticoat, ruff and white shoes.
 In her left hand is a large handkerchief with point lace hem.
 She is standing on a green, red, white and gold Turkey carpet against dull magenta curtains, gold fringed, each side.

 Provenance